 After you apply the first coat, let it dry for a couple of hours.
 Then lightly sand it.
 You don’t want to make it too rough or remove the first coat.
 Just sand it enough so that the second coat will apply easily.

 Step 4: Add Remaining Coats

-After you sand the first coat, you are ready to apply more coats.
-You will probably need to apply about three coats, depending on the type of wood you are covering.
-Unfinished wood will need more coats than finished.
+After sanding the first coat, apply another one.
+You should anticipate three coats. depending on the type of wood you are covering.
+Unfinished wood requires more coats than finished wood.

 With any woodworking project, wear a mask when using oil-based polyurethane.
 For indoor environments, the room must have good ventilation.
 You may need to invest in a small fan to keep the air circulating.